-.
-"At least two mail transactions must be made," Osborn said.
-"The county election board must mail the ballots to the voter and the voter must return the voted ballots by mail."
-Ballots must be in the hands of the county election board by 7 p.m. on election day in order to be counted.
-Osborn said any registered voter may vote by absentee ballot in any election in which he or she is eligible to vote.
-It is not necessary to give a reason or excuse for voting absentee.
-"While anyone can vote absentee without giving a reason, the law still provides several excuses, and it is to the advantage of some voters to use one of them," Osburn said.
+“While anyone can vote absentee without giving reason, the law still provides several excuses, and it is to the advantage of some voters to use one of them,” Osborn said.
 By stating one of the following reasons on their applications, these voters can activate some special conditions that make it easier for them to use absentee ballots.
-The reasons are:

---Voters who are physically incapacitated and voters who care for physically incapacitated persons who cannot be left unattended may vote absentee.
-They may apply by mail, or by fax.
+-Voters who are physically incapacitated and voters who care for physically incapacitated persons who cannot be left unattended may vote absentee.
+They may apply only by mail, by fax, or by email.

---Military personnel and residents of the county living overseas and the spouses and dependents of each group are eligible to vote absentee without being registered.
-These voters may apply only by mail or fax.
-Military personnel should contact the Voting Service Officers in their units for application forms and additional information.
-Residents of Oklahoma living overseas can obtain the same materials from any U.S. military installation and from U.S. embassies and consulates.
-Military personnel and overseas citizens also can download and print the appropriate application form from the Internet at www.fvap.gov.
+-Military personnel and residents of the county living overseas and the spouses and dependents of each group are eligible receive absentee ballots.
+These voters may apply only by mail, fax, or by email.
+Military personnel should contact Voting Service Officers in their units for application forms and additional information or visit the Federal Voting Assistance Program website (www.fvap.gov.oklahoma) for more information and instructions.
+Residents of Oklahoma living overseas can obtain the same materials from any U.S. military installation and from U.S. Embassies and Consulates as well as on the FVAP website.

 Sally Maxwell, Senior News Director

 For more news stories stay tuned to The MIX 105.1 or visit www.kxmx.com